 “I would be very worried about using an EUA mechanism for something like a vaccine.
 It’s very different from plasma therapy,” Hotez told Reuters.

-The CEO of Merck, Ken Frazier has also spoken out against those who are hyping up the possibility of a Covid-19 vaccine being made available to the American public by the end of 2020.
+The CEO of Merck, Ken Frazier has also spoken out against those who are hyping up the possibility of a vaccine against SARS-CoV-2 being made available to the American public by the end of 2020.

 Merck has itself been accused of fast tracking its HPV vaccination Gardasil, particularly for its introduction into Australia and China, and the company is the target of class actions in numerous countries over Gardasil injury.